elehcimd/pynb/README.md

 # Jupyter Notebooks as Python with embedded Markdown

-`pynb` builds on top of [nbconvert](https://github.com/jupyter/nbconvert) and lets you manage Jupyter notebooks as plain Python code with embedded Markdown text, enabling:
+`pynb` relies on [nbconvert](https://github.com/jupyter/nbconvert) and lets you manage Jupyter notebooks as plain Python code with embedded Markdown text, enabling:

 * **Python development environment**: Use your preferred IDE/editor, ensure style compliance, navigate, refactor, and test your notebooks as regular Python code.